top of page

 "How does MBD affect frogs?"

 MBD causes frogs' bones to begin actively deteriorating.
 The bones become floppy, which is excruciatingly painful.
-The first signs of MBD are a drooped lip, curled arms, wobbly steps, foggy eyes, and poor appetite.
+The first signs of MBD are a drooping lip, curled arms, wobbly steps, foggy eyes, and poor appetite.
 Minor cases can be reversed in a few months.
 Severe cases of MBD take much longer, depending on deformities and how far along the disease is.
 Severe MBD causes major deformities, usually presenting in the mouth, spine, ilium, legs, and arms.
 In many extreme cases of MBD, paralyzing seizures are also possible.
 It is common for frogs experiencing MBD to squeak in pain when touched or release toxins in intense pain.
 Similarly, a vitamin A deficiency can display many of the same symptoms and is treated with supplements.

 Check out our YouTube and blog for other tips and references